113ll3/Ibmclouddocscli/debug.md

 The `stdout.log` and `stderr.log` files were previously accessible, by default, through the application view in the {{site.data.keyword.Bluemix_notm}} console under **Files** > **logs**.
 However, that application logging is no longer available with the current version of Cloud Foundry where {{site.data.keyword.Bluemix_notm}} is hosted.
 To keep the stdout and stderr application logging accessible through the {{site.data.keyword.Bluemix_notm}} console under **Files** > **logs**, you can redirect the logging to other files in the {{site.data.keyword.Bluemix_notm}} file system, depending on the runtime that you are using.

   * For Liberty for Java applications, output directed to stdout and stderr is already contained in the `messages.log` file in the logs directory.
-Look for entries prefixed with SystemOut and SystemErr respectively.
+Look for entries that are prefixed with SystemOut and SystemErr.
   * For Node.js applications, you can override the console.log function to explicitly write to a file in the logs directory.
   * For PHP applications, you can use the error_log function write to a file in the logs directory.
   * For Python applications, you can have the logger write to a file in the logs directory: `logging.basicConfig(filename='/docs/logs/example.log',level=logging.DEBUG)`